johnmunoz777/LMFR_MSDS_Practicum2/README.md

 ## Project Proposal

 To solve this problem, I developed a real-time face recognition system using computer vision.
-In [Practicum 1: YOLOv8 Model](https://github.com/johnmunoz777/LMFD_MSDS_Practicum) I built the initial face recognition model.
+In [Practicum 1: YOLOv8 Model](https://github.com/johnmunoz777/LMFD_MSDS_Practicum) I built a YOLOv8 face recognition model.
-The purpose of [Practicum 2: Deployment Demo](https://facedetectiondemo.com/) was to deploy this model so anyone can add themselves to it and
+The purpose of Practicum 2 was to deploy this model so anyone can add themselves to it  <br>
-employees can validate members in real time via webcam.
+and employees can validate members in real time via a webcam on our website:[Practicum 2: Deployment Demo](https://facedetectiondemo.com/)

 <img src="images/results_hugging.gif" alt="john Example" width="800" height="400" />
 <br>